The Queen’s Gambit Ending, Explained

 The Queen’s Gambit Recap

 Shortly after she learns about chess, she has her first drug-induced vision in which she sees a chessboard spread across the ceiling.
 In the following episodes, she develops a dependence on the pills to have these visions, which allow her to analyze the game.
-Beth later makes her departure from the orphanage, having been adopted by Alma Wheatley (Marielle Heller) and her husband, a childless couple from Lexington, Kentucky.
-When the husband leaves for good, there is a moment of profound uncertainty for Beth in which she has no idea what the future holds for her.
+Beth later departs from the orphanage, having been adopted by Alma Wheatley (Marielle Heller) and her husband, a childless couple from Lexington, Kentucky.
+When the husband leaves for good, Beth is in a moment of profound uncertainty, and she has no idea what the future holds for her.
 But then, she wins her first tournament.

 The Queen’s Gambit Ending

 Following Alma’s death, Beth’s life starts spiraling out of control.
-Her friends, including Benny (Thomas Brodie-Sangster) and Harry (Harry Melling), warn her in no uncertain terms about the self-destructive path she is on.
+Her friends, including Benny (Thomas Brodie-Sangster) and Harry (Harry Melling), warn her in no uncertain terms about her self-destructive path.
 But her fundamental inability to understand fellow human beings leads to her pushing all of them away.
 When the series comes to a full circle, and we are back in Paris with Beth facing Borgov in their second match against each other, she realizes that, despite all the preparations that she has undergone, she is still inadequate to face the best player in the world.

 A Father Figure

 When Jolene tells her that Mr. Shaibel has died, Beth again doesn’t know how to cope with her emotions, so she clamps it down deep within her.
-After going to the funeral with Jolene, she returns to the orphanage for the first time in years and still finds herself to be deferential to Helen Deardorff.
+After going to the funeral with Jolene, she returns to the orphanage for the first time in years and still finds herself to be obedient to Helen Deardorff.
 She then walks into the basement where Mr. Shaibel had taught her chess.
-She sees that he had been keeping track of her career, collecting newspaper clippings.
+She sees that he has kept track of her career, collecting newspaper clippings.

-But when she spots that photograph of her with Mr. Shaibel that Mr. Ganz took all those years ago, she finally breaks.
+But she finally breaks when she spots that photograph of her with Mr. Shaibel that Mr. Ganz took all those years ago.
 She rushes back to the car and cries her heart out in Jolene’s arms, truly grieving for the only person who has done fatherly duties for her.
 Her biological father is likely still alive, but she became estranged from him a long time ago.
 The less said about Alma’s husband regarding this matter, the better.
 In the closing scenes, she walks through a park in Russia, where elderly gentlemen gather to play chess.

-They flock around her, congratulating her for her success.
-And then, an old man, who looks remarkably like Mr. Shaibel, challenges her to a game.
+They flock around her, congratulating her on her success.
+Then, an old man who looks remarkably like Mr. Shaibel challenges her to a game.
 She accepts, and the show ends.
-This last scene brings her journey as a chess player to a full circle.
-She began her journey by sitting across an old man, eager to learn everything about the mysterious game, and she ends it in a similar fashion, only now she is arguably the best player in the world.
+This last scene brings her journey as a chess player full circle.
+She began her journey by sitting across from an old man, eager to learn everything about the mysterious game, and she ends it in a similar fashion, only now she is arguably the best player in the world.

 A Mother’s Daughter

 Beth’s mother, Alice, was a mathematical prodigy and even obtained a Ph.D.
 But she started losing her grasp on sanity not long after she had Beth.
-What happened to her mother terrifies Beth, as she fears that she has inherited her mother’s madness along with her brilliance.
+What happened to her mother terrifies Beth, as she fears that she inherited her mother’s madness and brilliance.
 As we are told in the finale, Alice purposefully drove the car towards the bridge with Beth in it with her, fully intending to commit murder-suicide.
-Throughout her life, Beth has been running away from the same fate as her mother.
+Beth has been running away from the same fate as her mother throughout her life.

 Ultimately, it takes a conversation with Jolene for her to put things into perspective.
 At the orphanage, the only thing that each of them had is the other person, and they forged a bond that remains intact even now.
 It’s not just Mr. Shaibel who followed her career.
 Jolene did as well.
 For her, Beth has been a source of inspiration.
 Jolene wants to become a lawyer and rise to the same position of excellence as Beth is in chess.